 - Occur within the state of Victoria, Australia

 The NGV reserves the right to reject an event where:

-- There is a conflict of interest with Melbourne Design Week creative direction, objectives, partners or sponsors
+- There is a conflict with Melbourne Design Week creative direction, objectives, partners or sponsors

-- There is not adequate supporting evidence the application will be delivered to a high standard
+- There is inadequate supporting evidence the application will be delivered to a high standard

 Successful applicants must agree to: